 About Rorke’s Drift

 The Battle of Rorke’s Drift took place on 22 January 1879 and was a welcome piece of good news for the British following their disastrous defeat at Isandlwana Battlefield, which occurred on the same day.
-Considered to be one of the most heroic and brave defences in British military history, the Battle of Rorke’s Drift.
+The battle began when a contingent of Zulu warriors – known as the Undi Corps – broke off from their main force as the British were being defeated at Isandlwana, and diverted 6 miles to attack Rorke’s Drift.

 Armed with assegai short spears and shields of cowhide, the Zulu’s unplanned attack on Rorke’s Drift was led by Prince Dabulamanzi kaMpande.
 The Zulus were unable to scale the defensive walls and attacked the hospital that the British desperately tried to defend as the roof set ablaze.
 Their attack continued into the night.

 However, as dawn broke the British saw the Zulus had gone, leaving only the dead and badly wounded.
 Those left behind were shown little mercy by the British who has seen the carnage of Isandlwana.

 Today, there is a British memorial at Rorke’s Drift, where visitors can tour the battlefield and view the visitor centre.
 At the battlefield also stands a white stone obelisk memorial.
 Most visitors also take the opportunity to visit the nearby Isandlwana Battlefield as well.

 The easiest way of reaching Rorke’s Drift is by car.
 Find it off the R68 from Dundee to Nqutu or the R33 between Dundee and Pomeroy – both gravel roads.

 South Africa Historic Sites

 Known for its natural beauty, wide-ranging history, and rich diversity, South Africa is home to a number of interesting historical sites.
 Here's our pick of 10 of the best.